North Shillong Assembly constituency

 North Shillong is one of the 60 Legislative Assembly constituencies of Meghalaya state in India.
 It is part of East Khasi Hills district and is reserved for candidates belonging to the Scheduled Tribes.
 It falls under Shillong Lok Sabha constituency.
-The seat is vacant following the resignation of Adelbert Nongrum, fomerly of the Khun Hynniewtrep National Awakening Movement (KHNAM) on 12 January 2023.
+The seat had been vacant following the resignation of Adelbert Nongrum, formerly of the Khun Hynniewtrep National Awakening Movement (KHNAM) on 12 January 2023.
 Nongrum won the seat again following the 2023 Meghalaya Legislative Assembly election.